Bitterman History, Family Crest & Coats of Arms

 Bitterman Spelling Variations

-hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
+Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Bitterman has been spelled Buttar, Butter, Butters, Buttars and others.

 Early Notables of the Bitterman family (pre 1700)